akhiltiwari13/cv-gen/artifacts/input_markdown_resumes/akhil-hft.md

 - Worked on production bug fixes and toolchain integration tasks supporting For-Ex post-trade systems.
 - Enhanced scripts for backend automation and integration of trading components for EOD updates.
-- Integrated HTTP and WebSocket communication support to the Message-Bus Publisher for regulatory data-updates.

 ---